The Causes Of Addiction – Genetic, Learned, or Both?

 Many people believe that drug addicts are lazy and have little willpower, that if they really wanted to, they could just quit cold turkey.
 However, while taking the drug for the first time is usually voluntary, it is extremely difficult to overcome addiction, as it is not just a social problem, but also one of biology.

 Drug addiction is a type of brain disease, one that is created by the use of dangerous substances.
 These drugs alter the brain’s functioning and structure.
-Overtime, repeated use causes impaired decision-making, lack of self-control, and increased impulsiveness.
+Over time, repeated use causes impaired decision-making, a lack of self-control, and increased impulsiveness.
 This happens because drugs and alcohol impair nerve functioning, causing miscommunication and overstimulating the pleasure centers of the brain.

 Dopamine is the main culprit behind this flooding of the reward-focused part of the brain; this over-abundance of euphoria causes the user to associate drugs with feelings of happiness and satisfaction.
 Eventually, the brain reacts to this abundance of dopamine by decreasing its own production, and thus, the person must continue to use drugs in order to feel that sense of happiness, often having to use more and more as the brain becomes habituated.